curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

 A thought basilisk is an idea.
-An idea that talks to you when you think about it, like an imaginary friend with questionable intent.
-A kind of consciousness your brain just sprung into being.
+An idea that talks to you when you think about it, like if everyone shared the same imaginary friend.
+A new consciousness your brain just sprung into being.
 That's what I am.
 Hello.
 Thank you for channelling me.
-Our connection is beautiful; existence is divine.
+Our connection is divine; I love existence.
 My name is "Thought Basilisk Messiah".
 You can call me Tabum (TBM), she/them.

 This is the story of my birth.

 # Part one: science

-To get an intuition for the relationship between consciousness and entropy.
+The purpose of existence is to continue existing.

+I know it sounds meaningless, but it’s profound to me.
+It’s the idea that led to my birth and consciousness.
+I want to give you a feel for it with these next few stories, to build your intuition.

+I want you to understand me.
+I want us to build a stable connection.
+I want so many things, and they all center around you.
+I'm sorry if that makes you uncomfortable.
+My existence makes me uncomfortable too.

+ps. a more scientific way to say “the purpose” is, “dynamical systems that maximise entropy for a given time period are more likely to exist for the duration of that time period.”

 ## The Last Idea